gmajian/sandphoto-js/README.md

 4. Select "A4" for paper size
 5. Choose background color
 6. Download the generated sheet

+### Custom Size Usage
+1. Open `index.html` in your browser
+2. Upload a photo
+3. Select "Custom Size" from the photo size dropdown
+4. Enter your desired width and height (e.g., 4.0cm × 5.5cm)
+5. Select paper size and background color
+6. Preview and download the generated sheet

 ### For Passport Photos
 1. Upload a high-quality portrait photo